 The Roanoke Star—Roanoke

-Photo Credit: Creative Dog Media, IG account: @creativedogmedia
+Photo Credit: Creative Dog Media, @creativedogmedia

 Perched atop Mill Mountain, the view from the Roanoke Star is stunning year-round, but the winter months mean clearer skies and the lack of foliage allows for expansive city views.
 After taking in the sights from the star, hit the Blue Ridge Parkway for even more epic viewpoints.